Mixtec languages: Writing systems

 The Mixtecs, like many other Mesoamerican peoples, developed their own writing system, and their codices that have survived are one of the best sources for knowledge about the pre-Hispanic culture of the Oaxacan region prior to the arrival of the Spaniards.
 With the defeat of the lordship of Tututepec in 1522, the Mixtecs were brought under Spanish colonial rule, and many of their relics were destroyed.
 However, some codices were saved from destruction, and are today mostly held by European collections, including the Codex Zouche-Nuttall and the Codex Vindobonensis; one exception is the Codex Colombino, kept by the National Museum of Anthropology in Mexico City.
-After the arrival of the Spanish, codices were gradually replaced by *lienzos*—large cloths used for pictorial and textual documentation—which combined the pre-Hispanic Mixtec writing system with Latin-alphabet glosses in the Mixtec language.
+After the arrival of the Spanish, codices were gradually replaced by *lienzos*—large cloths used for pictorial and textual documentation—which combined the pre-Hispanic Mixtec writing system with Latin-alphabet glosses in Mixtec languages.
 The most notable example is the Lienzo Seler II, a colonial-period cloth from Coixtlahuaca.

-The missionaries who brought the Roman Catholic religion to the Mixtecs set about learning their language and produced several grammars of the Mixtec language, similar in style to Antonio de Nebrija's Gramática Castellana.
+The missionaries who brought the Roman Catholic religion to the Mixtecs set about learning their language and produced several grammars of the Mixtec languages, similar in style to Antonio de Nebrija's Gramática Castellana.
 They also began work on transcribing the Mixtec languages into the Latin alphabet.
 In recent decades small changes in the alphabetic representation of Mixtec have been put into practice by the Academy of the Mixtec Language.
 Areas of particular interest include the following: